 - Air conditioning faults in periods of extremely hot weather.

-As you can see, there are several different reasons that can cause a slip in a supermarket.
+As you can see, several different reasons can cause a slip in a supermarket.
 However, not all cases mean you’ll be entitled to compensation.
 Therefore, we’ll look at the types of negligence that could make the supermarket liable for your accident later on.

-When you’ve read the whole of this guide, if you’re unsure whether you’re eligible to make a claim, please call an advisor.
+When you’ve read the whole of this guide, if you’re unsure whether you’re eligible to make a slipped in a supermarket claim, please call an advisor.
 They’ll listen to what happened and provide advice on whether you could seek a compensation payment or not.
+This should help as you wonder, “I slipped in a supermarket, can I claim?”

 Statistics Highlighting Slips And Falls In Supermarkets